edrapac/Learn_Docker/README.md

 * Exercise 2: [Disecting Dockerfiles](/Exercise_2/)
 * Exercise 3: [Examining Entrypoints](/Exercise_3/)
 ### Exercise 1: Ubuntu Playground
-<i>Note: all the exercises will have a task to complete, and then a click to reveal answer section</i>
+<i>Note: Not all of the exercises will have a task to complete with a click to reveal answer section</i>

 1. Pull the latest Ubuntu image